 We detail now the content of the present paper.

-In Section $2$, we review the needed results of \cite{Mic10a}, for conformally equivariant quantization of $\cM$ to make sense, i.e.\ we define the gradation and the filtration on the source and target spaces of such quantization and provide the actions of the Lie algebra $\fkg$ of conformal Killing vector fields on them.
+In Sect.\ $2$, we review some results of \cite{Mic10a}.
+In particular, we recall the gradation and the filtration on the source and target spaces of the conformally equivariant quantization of $\cM$ and provide the actions of the Lie algebra $\fkg$ of conformal Killing vector fields on them.
 All through this section, we assume that $(M,\mg)$ is conformally flat and of signature $(p,q)$ so that $\fkg\cong\fo(p+1,q+1)$.
-Its action on the spinor bundle $S$ is given by the Kosmann's Lie derivative of spinors \cite{Kos72}, which admits a one parameter deformation obtained by tensoring $S$ with a real power of the determinant bundle, i.e. with a density bundle.
+Its action on the spinor bundle $S$ is given by the Kosmann's Lie derivative of spinors \cite{Kos72}, which admits a one parameter deformation obtained geometrically by tensoring $S$ with a real power of the determinant bundle, i.e. with a density bundle.
 We denote by $(\Dslm)_{\l,\m\in\bbR}$ the family of $\fkg$-modules defined by the induced deformed adjoint actions of $\fkg$ on $\D(M,S)$.
-According to \cite{Mic10a}, for given weights $\l,\m$, the action of $\fkg$ on $\Dslm$ induces two different actions on the symbol algebra $\cO(\cM)$.
-The first one is Hamiltonian and induced by the principal symbol map associated to the Hamiltonian filtration of $\D(M,S)$, it depends only on the shift $\d=\m-\l$ and leads to the $\fkg$-module denoted $\sS^\d$.
+According to \cite{Mic10a}, the action of $\fkg$ on $\Dslm$ yields to two different actions on the symbol algebra $\cO(\cM)$.
+The first one is Hamiltonian and induced by the principal symbol maps associated to the Hamiltonian filtration of $\D(M,S)$, it depends only on the shift $\d=\m-\l$ and leads to the $\fkg$-module denoted $\sS^\d$.
 It should be understood as the module of classical observables.
-The latter $\fkg$-action does not preserve the bigradation of $\cO(\cM)\cong\Ga(\cS TM\otimes\Lambda T^*M)$, but via the {\it principal tensorial symbol map}, it induces a second $\fkg$-action on $\cO(\cM)$ which does.
-We denote by $\sT^\d$ this extra $\fkg$-module, which identifies to the tensor module $\Ga(\cS TM\otimes\Lambda T^*M)$ up to twist by appropriate density bundles.
+The latter $\fkg$-action does not preserve the bigradation of $\cO(\cM)\cong\Ga(\cS TM\otimes\Lambda T^*M)$, but via the {\it principal tensorial symbol maps}, it induces a second $\fkg$-action on $\cO(\cM)$ which does.
+We denote by $\sT^\d$ this extra $\fkg$-module, which identifies with the tensor module $\Ga(\cS TM\otimes\Lambda T^*M)$ up to a twist by appropriate density bundles.
 Then, we define the conformally equivariant superization $\fS^\d:\sT^\d\rightarrow\sS^\d$, inverse to a full tensorial symbol map, and the conformally equivariant quantization $\cQlm:\sS^\d\rightarrow\Dslm$, inverse to a full Hamiltonian symbol map.
-The name superization comes from the inclusion $\Pol(T^*M)\subset\sT^0$ as $\Vect(M)$-modules, hence to each classical observable in $\Pol(T^*M)$ corresponds via $\fS^0$ a spinning analog in $\sS^0$.
+The name superization comes from the inclusion $\Pol(T^*M)\subset\sT^0$ as $\Vect(M)$-modules, so that each non-spinning classical observable admits a spinning analog via $\fS^0$.